jba123/evm-londoncoin/README.md

 ### Get controlled accounts

-This endpoint returns all the accounts that are controlled by the evm-babble
+This endpoint returns all the accounts that are controlled by the evm-londoncoin
 instance.
 These are the accounts whose private keys are present in the keystore.

 example: